hbctraining/scRNA-seq/lessons/merged_SC_marker_identification.md

 - **p_val\_adj:** Adjusted p-value, based on bonferroni correction using all genes in the dataset, used to determine significance

-**Note, since each cell is being treated as a replicate this will result in inflated p-values!** For example, a gene may have an incredibly low p-value < 1e-50 but that doesn't translate as a highly reliable marker gene.
+**Note, since each cell is being treated as a replicate this will result in inflated p-values!** A gene may have an incredibly low p-value < 1e-50 but that doesn't translate as a highly reliable marker gene.

 When looking at the output, **we suggest looking for markers with large differences in expression between `pct.1` and `pct.2` and larger fold changes**.
 For instance if `pct.1` = 0.90 and `pct.2` = 0.80, it may not be as exciting of a marker.
 However, if `pct.2` = 0.1 instead, the bigger difference would be more convincing.
 Also, of interest is if the majority of cells expressing the marker is in my cluster of interest.
 If `pct.1` is low, such as 0.3, it may not be as interesting.
 Both of these are also possible parameters to include when running the function, as described above.

 ## Identification of conserved markers in all conditions